Lost River Trading Post

-A modern, mountain general store that has an espresso bar, bakery and specializes in American-made and locally-crafted items–is the latest iteration of an old feed/general store building that was built in the late 1940’s on land originally owned by Winchester Milling Co.
-Behind the store there used to be a railroad station (that also housed an elementary school in the early 1900’s) that was used to take products to and from Winchester and Gore.
-On August 12, 1953 Winchester Milling Co. sold the building to Joseph T. and Esther H. Frye, who opened up Frye Farm Service.
-Frye Farm Service was a feed and general store serving Wardensville for many years until it was sold to William H. and Nancy P. Harmon on September 10, 1987.
-The Harmon’s turned Frye Farm Service into a Southern States Co-op in 1988.
-It closed at some point in the 1990’s and was two different operations of an antiques/vintage store before becoming the Lost River Trading Post in September of 2013.
+The Lost River Trading Post is a modern, mountain general store that features over 200 local artists and American-made makers, a from-scratch bakery and espresso, craft beer and wine bar.
+The renovated building is the latest iteration of an old feed and general store building that was built in the late 1940’s on land originally purchased by the Winchester Milling Company.
+Behind the store, the Winchester & Western Railroad and Lost River Railroad converged and a passenger railroad station and co-located elementary school was located just North of the building in the early 1900’s.
+On August 12, 1953 Winchester Milling Co. sold the building to Joseph T. and Esther H. Frye, who opened up the Frye Farm Service store.
+Frye Farm Service was a community gathering place and feed store serving Wardensville for many years.
+Many locals have relayed memories of visiting as kids with their parents and having to lay around the store on bags of feed and seed waiting for the latest gossip fest to end so they could go home.
+One of the original turquoise blue seed bins is still located in the back room of the store.
+The building was then sold to William H. and Nancy P. Harmon on September 10, 1987, who turned the Frye Farm Service into a Southern States Co-op in 1988.
+The original Southern States signs that were on the exterior of the building are still up in the store today.
+The Southern States store closed at some point in the 1990’s and the building went through two different iterations of an antiques store before becoming the Lost River Trading Post in September of 2013.

 Open Courtesy of Paul Yandura and Donald Hitchcock

 Location: 295 East Main St, Wardensville